 When you look closer, you’ll see that every inch of our campus has a rich history that spans more than 100 years.
 We have been located on Madeline Drive since the days of our founding in the early 1900s, and have expanded from the single house that once constituted the whole of our school, to an expansive, park-like campus nestled into a quiet, residential neighborhood.
 Through the decades, we have acquired and maintained contemporary and historic architecture, including Pitcairn House, a craftsman built in 1906 by the influential early 20th Century architects Greene & Greene.
 Our unique blend of buildings designed by leading architects of the past and state-of-the-art structures like our Performing Arts Center and Learning Commons, makes Westridge a dynamic learning environment.

 The Westridge Green Commitment: Sustainability in Design & Practice

 As we teach our students to become responsible global citizens in an interconnected world, we are also committed to sustainability and environmental responsibility in both design and practice.
-In 2010, we opened the Upper School Science and Mathematics Building, a Platinum LEED-certified, sustainable facility dedicated to girls studying science and math.
+In 2010, we opened the Willametta Keck Day Science Center, a Platinum LEED-certified, sustainable facility dedicated to girls studying science and math.

 Additionally, the operation of our campus promotes responsible environmental practices to reduce energy consumption through education programs; recycling, composting, and waste management; and water and energy conservation policies.